 - Purchase price = $100,000 x 25% down payment = $25,000 total cash down

 - Appraised price = $80,000 x 25% down payment = $20,000 + $20,000 difference between purchase and appraised price = $40,000 total cash down

 If you don’t want to pay more for the property than the appraised value, there are three approaches you can take as a buyer:

 - Negotiate with the seller for a lower offer price.

-- Buyer and seller mutually agree to extend the contract appraisal contingency clause to allow time for another appraisal.
+- Buyer and seller mutually agree to extend the contract appraisal contingency clause to allow time for second appraisal.

 - Buyer unilaterally cancels the contract using the appraisal contingency clause, and receives a full refund of the earnest money.

 Sellers have few options if the appraisal is lower than the offer price.
 How you respond as a seller depends on what part of the real estate cycle you are in.